defi-wonderland/handbook/sites/optimism/docs/governance/the-operating-manual/the-operating-manual.md

 - **Token House** handles most formal governance processes: protocol upgrades, OP allocation, representative elections, and proposal approvals.
 - **Citizens’ House** governs the distribution of Retro Funding and can **veto** proposals like protocol upgrades and inflation changes to protect the Collective from plutocratic or short-sighted decisions.

-They were designed to serve different roles, and to check and balance each other’s influence.
+They were designed to serve different roles and to check and balance each other’s influence.

 | House | Who votes? | Main Responsibilities | Voting System | Veto Powers |
 |-------|------------|------------------------|----------------|--------------|